cloudwheels/TIL/docs/_posts/2020-04-27-remove-docker-compose-images.md

 ```
 docker-compose down --rmi all -v
 ```
-It may be necessary to pruen the images to fully remove them from disk
+It may be necessary to prune the images to fully remove them from disk
 ```
 docker image prune --all
 ```